jlchafardet/virtualhost-creator/README.md

 - [x] Create working console code
 - [ ] Add support for [CentOS](https://www.centos.org/) and [Ubuntu](https://www.ubuntu.com/) based distributions
 - [ ] Add configuration file (for distro specific information)
-- [ ] Add configuration prioritization counter logic (in which order the virtualhosts will be loaded by apache)
+- [ ] Add configuration loading prioritization counter logic (in which order the virtualhosts will be loaded by apache)
 - [ ] Add virtualhost template
 - [ ] Parse virtualhost template and replace the variables with the input
 - [ ] Save apache **.conf** file with the parameters given by the user to the proper directory